 ATG Entertainment

-Meet Our School & Community Groups
+Meet Our Schools & Community Groups

 Over 100 students and performers from local schools and community groups join the concert from across the region, representing public schools, cultural groups, and studios specializing in vocal arts and inclusive storytelling.